insights

 4. Structure First: Information Hierarchy

-When it comes to dashboards, what you show and where you show it, matters just as much as the data itself.
+In dashboards, what you show and where you show it matters just as much as the data itself.

 Think of a dashboard like a conversation.

 You don’t start with the fine print, you lead with what matters most.
-The same principle applies: your most critical insights (like delivery delays, revenue dips, or exceptions) should be front and center, easy to spot within seconds.
+The same rules apply: the most critical insights such as delivery delays, exceptions, revenue dips should sit front and center, visible within seconds.
+Everything else (supporting metrics, historical data, deeper context) should come after.

 Dashboard information hierarchy